 Depending on your travel agenda, Switzerland has something every month.
-As a general rule, off season is the best time to visit Switzerland.
-These months include June, September and early weeks of October.
+As a general rule, the off-season is the best time to visit Switzerland.
+These months include June, September, and the early weeks of October.
 The weather is pleasant during this time, and the cities in Switzerland are not super crowded.

 June and September are perfect to wander around the historic old towns in various cities of Switzerland.
-Warm weather, less crowds and cheap air fares and hotels.
+Warm weather, fewer crowds, and cheap airfares and hotels.

 September and October are great for hikers and other adventure sports.

-July and August are busy months especially in various cities in Switzerland.
+July and August are busy months, especially in various cities in Switzerland.
 Being surrounded by beautiful lakes and mountain views, tourists visit Switzerland for sunbathing and other water activities in the summer.
-Things get booked quick (and they could get expensive if tours and hotels are not booked in advance).
+Things get booked quickly (and they could get expensive if tours and hotels are not booked in advance).

 Packing tips for visiting the most beautiful cities in Switzerland

-In the mountains, expect low temperatures and hence packing to the weather and activities is essential.
+In the mountains, expect low temperatures, and hence packing for the weather and activities is essential.
 It is often told that you can look at the weather forecast as much as you want, but Switzerland will never follow that.

 So here are some essential items you must pack and carry